 Portland establishes its first recycling system

 In 1987, Portland began requiring all garbage and recycling companies to offer recycling service to their customers.
-For residential customers (those customers in single family homes through four-plexes), the requirements included weekly collection of newspapers and monthly collection of metals, glass jars, corrugated cardboard, office paper and used motor oil.
+For residential customers (those customers in single-family homes through four-plexes), the requirements included weekly collection of newspapers and monthly collection of metals, glass jars, corrugated cardboard, office paper, and used motor oil.

 For commercial customers (businesses and multifamily communities with five or more units), the requirement included collecting any of the above materials from any interested business or multifamily residence customer.
-State law prohibited garbage and recycling companies from charging extra for recycling collection.

 Residential franchise system implemented